Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/README.md

-# Use word embedding to predict Twitter Text Sentiment
+# Use word embeddings to predict Twitter sentiment following Team Data Science Process

 ## Link to the Microsoft DOCS site